dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Installation

 1) a couple of libraries are needed.
-These libraries are installed if you execute ./prepare_ubuntu in a terminal.
+These libraries are installed if you execute ./prepare_ubuntu or ./prepare_ubuntu_pluto in a terminal.
 (php ... sometimes you need to replaced php with php5 or php7 depending on your linux distribution)

 2) for SDRplay only: the SDRplay driver from the SDRplay Webpage must be installed.
 Look for the driver that supports your computer.